pigeonflight/Ploa/README.md

 # Ploa - Your Plone Desktop Companion

 A native desktop application that makes managing Plone sites faster and easier.
-Connect to your Plone site, browse content, manage tags, and edit blocks—all from a dedicated app that stays logged in and remembers your preferences.
+Connect to your Plone site, browse content, manage tags, and edit blocks—all from a dedicated app designed for efficiency.

 ## Features